Share organs tissues and samples

 BBMRI-ERIC

 BBMRI-ERIC is a European research infrastructure for biobanks.
-This website gathers information about biobanks in Europe that are willing to share samples and data from humans or animals and who want to cooperate with other researchers.
-Using their search engine, you can choose different filters such as country, type of tissue sample, human or animal origin and what disease you are interested in.
+It brings together information on biobanks across Europe that are willing to share data and samples from humans or animals and to collaborate with other research groups.
+Its search function allows you to filter, for example, by country, type of tissue sample, whether the samples are from humans or animals, and the disease area of interest.